 The information contained in this book is not intended as legal advice for any specific case.
+Only the most recent version should be used, though bear in mind that the law may change prior to a new edition.
 Readers are responsible for consulting with legal counsel when questions arise concerning the application of the law to a particular set of facts.
 This book is intended solely for educational and informational purposes.
-ANY FEDERAL TAX ADVICE CONTAINED IN THIS PUBLICATION SHOULD NOT BE USED OR REFERRED TO IN THE PROMOTING, MARKETING OR RECOMMENDING OF ANY ENTITY, INVESTMENT PLAN OR ARRANGEMENT, AND SUCH ADVICE IS NOT INTENDED OR WRITTEN TO BE USED, AND CANNOT BE USED, BY A TAXPAYER FOR THE PURPOSE OF AVOIDING PENALTIES UNDER THE INTERNAL REVENUE CODE.